DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-jenkins-ci-system.md

 TestCafe has an extensive command line interface that allows it to fit well in any popular continuous integration system.

-This topic shows how you can run TestCafe tests from Jenkins.
+This topic shows how you can integrate TestCafe tests into project build process in Jenkins.

 ## Step 1 - Adding a Command to Install TestCafe